How Manufacturers are Adapting to Industry 4.0 Advancements

 That being said, often the voice of experience gets lost in the mix of today’s crush of information.
 SC&H recently held our third event in a series titled “Manufacturing a Smarter Future” in which manufacturers shared their experiences of making changes to their operations, and ultimately people, and products too.

-In the following “Now to Next,” podcast Sarah Sedlak, Business Development Manager, and Jeff Bathurst, Director of our Technology Advisory practice share their thoughts post seminar on “Innovation in Action,” and what that means for manufacturers.
+In the following “Now to Next,” podcast Sarah Sedlak, Vice President of Business Development, and Jeff Bathurst, Director of our Technology Advisory practice share their thoughts post-seminar on “Innovation in Action,” and what that means for manufacturers.

 Sarah: Sure.
 Thanks, Jen.
 So as you mentioned, this is our third event in the series.
 And we got started with this trying to help manufacturers think about prioritizing and selecting the investments that they were trying to make in innovative advancements.
 It can be an overwhelming process to be completely changing operations and taking a scalable approach in these investments and thinking about the long-term strategy and the incremental steps to get there.